jhpyle/docassemble/_docs/playground.md

 {% include scroll-image.html image="playground-templates-page-clipped.png" %}

-When you edit a [Markdown] file in the Templates folder, the "Variables, etc." sidebar is shown, so that you can have access to the list of variables in any of your interview files.
+When you edit a [Markdown] file in the Templates folder, the "Variables" sidebar is shown, so that you can have access to the list of variables in any of your interview files.

 In the Templates folder, you can upload files.
 Markdown and YAML